-- My degree is in genetics. - I have been an animal breeder and consultant for over 50 years working with dozens of species including swine, cattle, sheep, horses, rabbits and racing pigeons. - So I have strong opinions based on these two frames of reference. - I am here just to share and not to win converts you can and should do it any way you want. - Pigeon Racing is a hobby keep it relevant to what you enjoy.
+- My degree is in genetics. - I have been an animal breeder and consultant for over 50 years working with dozens of species including swine, cattle, sheep, horses, rabbits and racing pigeons. - So I have strong opinions based on these two frames of reference. - Listen to what I have to say, but think for yourself.
+Some of what I think I know, I am sure is wrong! - I am here just to share and not to win converts you can and should do it any way you want. - Pigeon Racing is a hobby keep it relevant to what you enjoy.